On the Complexity of Extending Storylines: Missing Proofs of

-\begin{theorem} \lss parameterized by $\sigma$ can be solved in $\tau\cdot (\sigma+\chi)^{O(\sigma)}$ time. \end{theorem} \begin{proof} We prove by induction on $t$ that a pair $(P_t,b_t)$ is marked feasible by the DP if and only if there exists a partial extension of $\Gamma'$ up to time $t$ that realizes placement $P_t$, budgets $b_t$ and respects all constraints.
+\thLseS* \begin{proof} We prove by induction on $t$ that a pair $(P_t,u_t)$ is marked feasible by the DP if and only if there exists a partial extension of $\Gamma'$ up to time $t$ that realizes placement $P_t$, budgets $u_t$ and respects all constraints.
 The base case $t=0$ holds by construction.
 For the inductive step, assume that the claim holds for time $t-1$.
-The DP marks $(P_t,b_t)$ as feasible, then it comes from some feasible $(P_{t-1},b_{t-1}$) and a transition that respects the meetings constraints at $t$ and updates budgets exactly by the crossings induced in strip $(t-1,t)$.
+If the DP marks $(P_t,u_t)$ as feasible, then it comes from some feasible $(P_{t-1},u_{t-1}$) and a transition that respects the meeting constraints at $t$ and updates budgets exactly by the crossings induced in strip $(t-1,t)$.
 Concatenating the corresponding partial drawing up to $t-1$ with the strip $(t-1,t)$ yields a valid partial drawing up to $t$ with the stated placement and budgets.

-Conversely, any valid partial drawing up to $t$ restricts to a valid partial drawing up to $t-1$ for some $(P_{t-1},b_{t-1})$.
-Comparing the two consecutive time orders determines exactly the increments $cr_t(C)$, hence the DP includes the corresponding transition and marks $(P_t,b_t)$ as feasible.
+Conversely, any valid partial drawing up to $t$ restricts to a valid partial drawing up to $t-1$ for some $(P_{t-1},u_{t-1})$.
+Comparing the two consecutive time orders determines exactly the increments $cr_t(C)$, hence the DP includes the corresponding transition and marks $(P_t,u_t)$ as feasible.
 This establishes the invariant, and for $t=\tau$ it yields the equivalence between acceptance and existence of an extension with local crossing number at most $\chi$.

-It remains to bound the running time in terms of $\sigma$, $\chi$ and $\tau$.
+It remains to bound the running time in terms of $\sigma$, $\chi$, $k$, and $\tau$.
 Fix a time instant $t$.

-The number of possible slot assignments at $t$ is at most $(|O_t|+1)^{|N_t|}\le(\sigma+1)^{\sigma}$.
-For each slot assignment, the order of the $|N_t|$ new characters can be chosen in at most $|N_t|!\le\sigma!$ ways.
+The number of possible slot assignments at $t$ is at most $(|O_t|+1)^{|N_t|}\le(\sigma+1)^{\min\{k,\sigma\}}$.
+For each slot assignment, the order of the $|N_t|$ new characters can be chosen in at most $|N_t|!\le(\min\{k,\sigma\})!$ ways.
 Thus, the number of possible placements satisfies

 For the budget vector, each entry is an integer in $\{0,\ldots,\chi\}$.
-Hence, for a fixed placement, the number of possible budget vectors is at most $(\chi+1)^{|N_t|}\le(\chi+1)^{O(\sigma)}$.
+Hence, for a fixed placement, the number of possible budget vectors is at most $(\chi+1)^{|N_t|}\le(\chi+1)^{O(\min\{k,\sigma\})}$.
 Therefore, the total number of states at time $t$ is bounded by